gsantostasi/AlphaHubTrader/README.md

 2) Download and install the AlphaHubTrader.exe executable file.
 3) Put in the same folder the AlphaHubTrader.exe, the splash.png and icon.ico files.
 4) Create a shortcut after installation so you can launch the Trader easily.
-5) You can watch videos about the algorithm and the Alphahub platform starting with this video: https://www.youtube.com/watch?v=VVA-R0qbk7g&t=35s
+5) You can watch videos discussing the trading algorithm in more details and the Alphahub platform starting with this video:

+https://www.youtube.com/watch?v=VVA-R0qbk7g&t=35s

-6) Please subcribe to our Youtube channel: https://www.youtube.com/channel/UCVQFo_2Xv-6t_KASIxEn4hw?view_as=subscriber
+6) Please subcribe to our Youtube channel:

+https://www.youtube.com/channel/UCVQFo_2Xv-6t_KASIxEn4hw?view_as=subscriber

 Setup instructions: